-to growth by: a) easing financial constraints and increasing the amount of investment firms are able to undertake; or b) more efficient allocation of credit within sectors.23 This is because, for most countries, reliable sectoral investment series are not available.
-We provide evidence for the second explanation by showing that financial development leads to significantly higher relative productivity levels, and enhanced growth rates in sectors that depend more on external finance.
+The empirical finance-growth literature has difficulties in assessing whether financial development leads to growth by: easing financial constraints and increasing the amount of investment firms are able to undertake; or more efficient allocation of credit within sectors.23 This is because, for most countries, reliable sectoral investment series are not available.
+We provide evidence for the second explanation by showing that financial development leads to significantly higher relative productivity levels and enhanced growth rates in sectors that depend more on external finance.

 Here, our empirical strategy closely follows Rajan and Zingales.
 External financial dependence, $EXTFIN_k$, is measured by the fraction of sectoral investment that US firms cannot finance with internal cash flows and comes from Rajan and Zingales (1998).
 To proxy for the tightness of credit constraints, we use sectoral financial dependence and interact it with country-level financial development, $PRIV_j$, as measured by private credit as a fraction of GDP in 1995 from Beck (2000).
-Thus, first, we regress (log) sectoral productivity in the mid-90's on the $EXTFIN_k PRIV_j$ interaction using specification (24) and controlling for sector and country fixed effects.
+Thus, first, we regress (log) sectoral productivity in the mid-1990s on the $EXTFIN_k \times PRIV_j$ interaction using specification equation (24) and controlling for sector-and country-fixed effects.
 Column 5 of Table 7 shows that financial development has a significantly (at the 1% level) larger positive effect on relative productivities in sectors that depend more on outside finance.
-Next, we regress the growth rate of sectoral TFP on the same interaction using specification (25), and controlling for sector and country fixed effects.
+Next, we regress the growth rate of sectoral TFP on the same interaction using specification (25), and controlling for sector-and country-fixed effects.
 Again, we find a significant (at the 1% level) positive coefficient of the financial interaction variable.
 This likewise corroborates the idea that financial development affects the efficiency of investment.

-Please note that our results concerning the significantly larger positive impact of financial development on TFP in financially dependent sectors represents a marked contrast to the insignificant effect of the same variable that other studies have found using growth in industry value added per worker as a measure of productivity (see, for example Barone and Cingano (2008)).
+Our results concerning the significantly larger positive impact of financial development on TFP in financially dependent sectors represents a marked contrast to the insignificant effect of the same variable that other studies have found using growth in industry value added per worker as a measure of productivity (Barone and Cingano, 2008).
 One possible explanation is that better financial development induces faster employment growth than growth in industry capital stocks in more financially dependent sectors, so that industry capital-labour ratios decrease in those countries and sectors.
 In line with this interpretation, Rajan and Zingales (1998) provide some evidence that the effect of better external finance works through differentials in the growth rate of the number of firms rather than in value added per firm.
 Hence, if higher financial development disproportionately benefits new, small firms, which operate at a lower capital intensity than large, established ones, industry capital labour ratios might well be lower in financially dependent sectors in countries with better financial systems.
 This mechanism would explain why financial development has no significant effect on value added per worker but a positive impact on TFP.24

-23An exception is Jayaratne and Strahan (1996).
-Using data for several banking liberalization episodes in different US states, they show that bank branch deregulation has increased the efficiency but not the overall amount of bank credit in the US.
+23 An exception is Jayaratne and Strahan (1996).
+Using data for several banking liberalisation episodes in different US states, they show that bank branch deregulation has increased the efficiency but not the overall amount of bank credit in the US.